Uber Insurance Policy Limits in Texas

 Uber and Lyft drivers in Texas must be familiar with the state-mandated rideshare regulations.
 Compliance with these laws ensures a safe and trustworthy service while protecting those who work within its bounds from legal penalties and a negative reputation.

-Not adhering to them could have serious consequences, so knowing what is expected of you as an operator ensures that you stay up-to-date on your obligations and provide passengers with a smooth, secure experience when they ride with you.
+Not adhering to them could have serious consequences, so knowing what is expected of you as an operator helps you stay up to date on your obligations and provide passengers with a smooth, secure experience when they ride with you.

 Uber and Lyft Requirements

-In Texas, applicants must be at least 21 years of age, possess a valid driver’s license with at least one year of experience, and pass a criminal background check to be eligible to drive for Uber or Lyft.
+In Texas, applicants must be at least 21 years old, hold a valid driver’s license with at least 1 year of driving experience, and pass a criminal background check to be eligible to drive for Uber or Lyft.

 Cars used for ridesharing services must meet specific standards: